June 13, 2011 by lonbud

 Chart of the Day – The Lonesome Death of the American Worker

-The chart above tells you just about everything you need to know about where we’ve been and where we’re going – as far as the U.S. economy is concerned, anyway.
+The accompanying chart tells you just about everything you need to know about where we’ve been and where we’re going–as far as the U.S. economy is concerned, anyway.

-The red line depicts American workers’ share of the national income pie, dating all the way back to 1947.
-As the boom and bust (or growth and retraction, if you must) nature of our capitalist economy worked its rhythmic gyrations over the years, Labor’s piece of the American Pie grew larger in good times, smaller in bad ones – but for the most part tended to recover to a baseline high of around 109 once the economy was good and cranking.
+The red line depicts the course of corporate profits in the U.S., dating all the way back to 1947.
+As the boom and bust (or growth and retraction, if you must) nature of our capitalist economy worked its rhythmic gyrations over the years, Labor’s piece of the American Pie (represented by the gray line) grew larger in good times and smaller in bad ones–but for the most part trended in a range over 50% of GDP until the economy turned truly sour in the late 70s.

-Until, that is, Ronald Reagan got into office and altered the economic landscape of the country in a way that has knelled the death of the American worker since the early 80s.
-The last good uptick in fortune seen by people who work for a living occurred during the Clinton administration, but even at its highest peak Labor’s relative position remained just barely above the ones it occupied during the worst recessions of the 50s, 60s and 70s.
+Then, Ronald Reagan got into office and altered the economic landscape of the country in a way that has knelled the death of the American worker since the early 80s.
+The last good uptick in fortune seen by people who work for a living occurred during the Clinton administration, but even at its highest peaks in the 90s Labor’s relative position fell below the ones it occupied during the worst recessions of the 50s, 60s and 70s.